thinknathan/defold-prng/README.md

 # defold-prng
-Defold psuedo-random number generator extension.
+Defold psuedo-random number generator extension using the Mulberry32 method.

 This PRNG is using Mulberry32.
 You may prefer [SplitMix64](https://github.com/indiesoftby/defold-splitmix64) instead.
 Learn more about [different PRNG implementations](https://github.com/bryc/code/blob/master/jshash/PRNGs.md).